The Ubiquity of Product Placement

 The reason that the COVID-19 pandemic has made product placement so important is that it allows brands to capitalize on the surge in streaming platform use.
 As unemployment rises and people are forced to stay in their homes, it has become very difficult for brands to stay relevant.
 With media trending toward a streaming video on demand system (SVOD), there can be no advertising slots to be filled.

-It is also important to note that product placement is especially important in marketing toward Generation Z audiences.
+It is also important to note that product placement is especially important in marketing to Generation Z audiences.
 That’s because Gen Z viewers consume almost no television ads.
 Their media is mostly consumed through streaming and when it is gotten through actual television, commercials can be fast-forwarded through by using DVR.